Access the library website at www.visi.org/library

 EBSCO Discovery Search: (Yellow box on the main library webpage)

+Searches almost all of our library databases at once.
 This may retrieve an overwhelming amount of results, so if you're can't find useful information using EBSCO Discovery Search, try searching a single database instead of all at once

 EBSCO Ebooks Academic edition (ebooks)